 Megan released texts she says Lanez sent her after the shooting.

-Later, Megan posted (and then deleted) images of texts she claims Lanez sent her the day after the shooting.
-The texts include one that appears to have been sent on the night of July 12 that reads, “I genuinely want u to know I’m sorry from the bottom of my heart.”
-At the time of his arrest, Lanez also reportedly called Megan’s friend, saying, “What happened, happened already.
+In February 2022, Megan posted (then deleted) images of texts she claimed Lanez had sent her the day after the shooting.
+They included one that appears to have been sent on the night of July 12, which read, “I genuinely want u to know I’m sorry from the bottom of my heart.”
+At the time of his arrest, Lanez reportedly called Megan’s friend, saying, “What happened happened already.
 I can’t take it back.
 I’m just telling y’all I’m sorry.”

-Lanez appeared to respond on Twitter, writing “Good D*ck had me fucking 2 best friends… and I got caught … that’s what I appologized 4. … it’s sick how u Spun it tho.”
-Lanez’s attorney Shawn Holley claimed that it was Megan and her former friend and assistant Kelsey Nicole Harris who were fighting on the night of the shooting and suggested that Lanez fired the gun to protect Megan from Harris.
+Lanez appeared to respond to Megan’s post on Twitter, writing “Good D*ick had me fucking 2 best friends … and I got caught 🤷🏾♂️ … that’s what I apologized 4. … it’s sick how u Spun it tho …” His attorney, Shawn Holley, claimed that it was Megan and her former friend and assistant, Kelsey Nicole Harris, who were fighting on the night of the shooting.
+Holley further suggested that Lanez fired the gun to protect Megan from Harris.

 Both Harris and Megan denied this version of events.
-After Lanez’s tweet, Megan again took to her Instagram Stories, writing, in part, “You keep putting a narrative out that me and my friend fell out about you and that’s not true!
+After Lanez sent his tweet, Megan again took to her Instagram Stories, writing, in part: “You keep putting a narrative out that me and my friend fell out about you and that’s not true!
 Why are you skipping over the shooting.”
 She continued, “You think its okay to shoot me then harass me online and make it like this was some weird cat fight what the actual fuck is wrong with you.”

-During a hearing in April, a judge ruled that Lanez violated his protective order against Megan by tweeting about her.
+During a hearing in April 2022, a judge ruled that Lanez violated his protective order against Megan by tweeting about her.
 Lanez was handcuffed in court and his bail was increased to $350,000.
-The judge added a new condition to Lanez’s release that he’s “not to mention the complaining witness in this case in any social media.”
-In October, a Los Angeles judge put Lanez under house arrest after he violated the conditions of his bail by allegedly assaulting rapper August Alsina in Chicago.
-Deadline reported that Lanez has not faced criminal charges over the incident.
+The judge added a new condition to Lanez’s release: that he was “not to mention the complaining witness in this case in any social media.”
+In October, a Los Angeles judge put Lanez under house arrest after he violated the conditions of his bail, allegedly assaulting rapper August Alsina in Chicago.
+Deadline reported that Lanez did not face criminal charges over the incident.

-Megan says Lanez told her, ‘Dance bitch’ before he started shooting at her.
+Megan said Lanez told her, ‘Dance, bitch,’ before he started shooting at her.

 In the interview, Megan again denied Lanez’s claims that the two had a sexual relationship prior to the incident, telling King that they were close friends who bonded over the deaths of their mothers.
+(In her testimony at trial, she admitted she and Lanez had slept together.)
 In the immediate aftermath of the shooting, Megan claimed Lanez apologized to her and Harris, offering them “a million dollars” in exchange for their silence.